davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

 was doing, more than ever, was writing issues like I'd write sticky notes: with simple descriptions of a bug or a new feature.
-I'd then come back to them later and flesh them out into something that would act as a prompt for Copilot I found myself doing this so often I ended up adding a "Needs prompt" label to my [usual set of issue labels](https://github.com/davep/setup-standard-labels).
+I'd then come back to them later and flesh them out into something that would act as a prompt for Copilot.
+I found myself doing this so often I ended up adding a "Needs prompt" label to my [usual set of issue labels](https://github.com/davep/setup-standard-labels).